I don’t know how to square this with what the PEP says:

 If the global lazy imports flag is set to

-, no potentially lazy import is ever imported lazily, the import filter is never called, and the behavior is equivalent to a regularimport
+"disabled", no potentially lazy import is ever imported lazily, the import filter is never called, and the behavior is equivalent to a regularimportstatement: the import is eager (as if the lazy keyword was not used).

-If you follow the comments and replies back up you can see that the discussion about -X lazy_imports="disabled"
+If you follow the comments and replies back up you can see that the discussion about -X lazy_imports="disabled" starts from whether it would be necessary to allow a filter in this case.

-Is it reasonable for a user of a library to expect that the library functions under -X lazy_imports="disabled"
+Is it reasonable for a user of a library to expect that the library functions under -X lazy_imports="disabled"?

 If any one library in use in a given process does not support this then the whole process breaks entirely and immediately and there is no filter mechanism that can be used to make it work.
 I think that this is going to result in pressure on libraries to make this work but making it work removes a significant chunk of the benefit of using lazy imports since every use of lazy imports must be something that would have worked as an eager import.